Lowe’s Logo

 Lowe's Emblem

-Uneven development of the commercial network for a long time did not allow the brand to establish itself completely.
-Therefore, the official identity was adopted after the opening of the stores.
-The owners wanted to see something simple yet catchy that carried a ton of information.
-This is how the outline of the house appeared.
-In parallel with it, the verbal part is used, which came into use almost thirty years earlier.
+The long-term, uneven development of the commercial network prevented the brand from fully establishing itself.
+Therefore, the official identity was adopted after the stores opened.
+The owners wanted something simple yet catchy that carried a ton of information.
+This is how the house’s outline appeared.
+The verbal part was used in parallel with it, which came into use almost thirty years earlier.

 In the early years, the emblem was executed in a font reminiscent of HWT Unit Gothic 716 with some modifications.
-Then came the second option – Design System, which is present in all Lowe’s logos.
+Then came the second option: Design System, in all Lowe’s logos.
 Its main highlight is the rounded “S” from another typeface.

 Lowe's Symbol